hnfong/public-crap/bookmarks/general.md

   - 3:51:18 Why can't you do that kind of very detailed, precise course screening?
 The answer is because if you are a computationally bounded observer and the underlying dynamics is computationally irreducible, that's, that's what defines possible core screenings is what a computationally, bounded observer can do.
 And it's the, it's the fact that a computation bounded observer is, is forced to look only at this kind of coarse grained version of what the system is doing.
 That's why, and, and because the, what what's what's going on underneath is it's kind of filling out this, this, the, the different possible.
 You're ending up with something where the sort of underlying computational irreducibility is your, if, if all you can see is what the course grained result is with comp, with a sort of computationally bounded observation, then inevitably there are many possible underlying configurations that are consistent with that.
 - https://www.quantamagazine.org/the-physicist-who-bets-that-gravity-cant-be-quantized-20230710/
   - https://www.youtube.com/watch?v=DkRbNXILroI
+- https://azeemba.com/posts/boundaries-of-predictability.html - "This means that somewhere in between 40 and 50 collisions, our predictions go from pretty good to completely useless because we failed to account for the gravitational pull of the electron.
+It would take our gas molecule a microsecond to experience 50 collisions.
+So within a microsecond, our system is overwhelmed by the tiny influence of the electron at the end of the universe!"

 ## Deconstruction of English